bleyerj/dolfinx_materials/demos/jax/elastoplasticity/plane_elastoplasticity.md

 bcs = [fem.dirichletbc(uD_t, top_dofs), fem.dirichletbc(uD_b, bottom_dofs)]
 ```

 Now, we define the `QuadratureMap` object associated with the elastoplastic `material`.
-We check that the material has only one gradient field, here the field `"Strain"` and one flux field, here the field `"Stress"`.
+We check that the material has only one gradient field, here the field `"strain"` and one flux field, here the field `"stress"`.
 We register the UFL object `strain(u)` corresponding to the vectorial Mandel representation of the strain components.

 ```{code-cell} ipython3
 def strain(u):